johnkerl/miller/docs/src/reference-main-separators.md

 c:6;a:4;b:5
 </pre>

-## Multi-character and regular-expression separators
+## Multi-character separators

-The separators default to single characters, but can be multiple characters if you like:
+All separators can be multi-character, except for file formats which don't allow parameterization (see below).
+And for CSV (CSV-lite doesn't have these restrictions), IRS must be `\n` and IFS must be a single character.

 <pre class="pre-highlight-in-pair">
 <b>mlr --ifs ';' --ips : --ofs ';;;' --ops := cut -o -f c,a,b data/modsep.dkvp</b>